Paid federal statutory holidays

 - Payment of Accrued Vacation upon Termination

 The employee’s earnings must be paid upon termination of employment.
-Vacation Pay has to be paid within 1 week of the termination of the employment.

 - Vacation and PTO